RyanOatmeal/RyanOatmeal/README.md

 # Software I'm Using

+I enjoy a unix approach to text editing.

 ## vi

 I just use the modal text editor in a terminal.
 So the exact package I might be using